 Autumn is too late to allow the pruning wound sufficient healing time before the onset of heavy frost, which can cause the bark to delaminate from the main trunk.

-Using sharp bypass loppers or a very sharp saw if the trunk is very large, prune down to the stump and remove all side shoots with secateurs or loppers.
+Using a very sharp saw, prune the tree down to the stump and remove all side shoots with secateurs or loppers.
 The latter is important to force the lignotuber and subcutaneous shoots to break dormancy, otherwise the Eucalypt with generate weak shoots off the thin side shoots, which is undesirable.
 The height of the residual stump varies according to your end goal.

 Height to prune down to

-The choice is between pruning down to 100-120 mm (about 4-5 inches) or pruning down to 450 mm (18 inches).
-There may not seem to be a large enough difference between the two sizes, but our trials in the nursery have shown that there is a different shooting response from the tree, dependant upon the residual length of the trunk.
+The choice is between pruning down to 100-125 mm (about 4-5 inches) or pruning down to 900-1200 mm (3-4 feet).
+There may not seem to be a large enough difference between the two sizes, but our trials in the nursery have shown that there is a different shooting response from the tree, dependent upon the residual length of the trunk.

 The ideal height for cutting down to is 100-120 mm (about 4-5 inches).

 1. Use a slanting cut to disperse sap and rainwater away from the wound and preferably facing south so the sun can aid drying and healing the wound.

 2. Remove all side shoots.